-The contract usually runs for two calendar years from the start date of the course.
-If your training contract starts after the commencement of the course the contract will run from that date until the date that is two calendar years after the course start date.
+The training usually runs for two calendar years from the start date of the course.
+If your training starts after the commencement of the course the training will run from that date until the date that is two calendar years after the course start date.

-The part-time study contract normally lasts between three and four years.
-The total period must not be less than what would be served if you were in full-time employment serving a two year training contract.
+The part-time study training normally lasts between three and four years.
+The total period must not be less than what would be served if you were in full-time employment serving a two year period of recognised training.

-Time spent in a part-time study contract is counted as half time, so two years of a part time LPC will count as one year towards the training period.
+Time spent in part-time study training is counted as half time, so two years of a part-time LPC will count as one year towards the training period.

 A trainee who undertakes two consecutive part-time courses, for example the last two years of a law degree and the part-time LPC, would complete a period of four years of training at the training establishment.

-There are various options for part-time study training contracts.
-Further details can be found in the SRA Handbook.
+There are various options for part-time study training positions.
+Further details can be found in the SRA Training contract guidance.